DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-4/digital-audio-data/_index.md

 {{% note %}}

-Now lets focus on the y axis, which is the amplitude of the signal.
+Now let's focus on the y-axis, the signal's amplitude.

 The ADC measures the incoming analog electrical waveform 44,100 times per second, or more for higher sampling rates.
 Each time the ADC performs this measurement, it must assign a numerical value to that sample’s amplitude.
-This assignment of a specific value to the measured amplitude is referred to as quantizing.
+This assignment of a specific value to the measured amplitude is called quantizing.
 Don't get this quantizing confused with quantizing of MIDI data.

 This is also known as bit depth, not to be confused with "bit rate", which we will talk about at another time.